desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

 Bad assumptions are usually ones that directly contradict an explicit or implicit requirement in the specification.
 Good assumptions are ones that fill holes or gaps in requirements.

 Avoid "assumptions" that simply describe the implementation details irrelevant to the client, e.g. a particular method of ID generation.
-Instead, consider the scenarios in which the expected behaviour of Beans is not addressed clearly in the spec and document, with reasoning, your assumptions regarding such scenarios.
+Instead, consider the scenarios in which the expected behaviour of Memes is not addressed clearly in the spec and document, with reasoning, your assumptions regarding such scenarios.

 ### 3.9.
 Working in parallel